BadWolf22/JavaRock/README.md

 If anyone from outside my group of friends stumbles upon this repository, please know that you are free to add an issue letting me know it needs to be updated or with any other issues you have.
 Also feel free to copy the repository or make pull requests :D. *(Note that I am not the creator of Phantom(https://github.com/jhead/phantom))*.

 # Uninstallation
 Perhaps there may come a time when you no longer need these on your phone taking up storage.
-In order to uninstall, simply open Termux with no previous sessions open and type the following:
+In order to uninstall, simply open iSH and type the following:
 * **rm -rf JavaRock**